pearg/pearg_documentation/content/best-practices/directory-structure.md

 Inside each result subdirectory, there should be multiple directories containing output from steps in your workflow.
-In this example, the directories inside `2017-08-01_results` are: `demuxed_seq`, `demuxed_cat`, `alignments`, and `stacks`.
+In this example, the directories inside `2017-08-01_results` are: `demuxed_seq`, `demuxed_cat`, `alignments`, `stacks`, and `qc`.
 Your directory names may look different depending on what type of analysis you're performing.
 The contents of each directory is described below.